theinternetfolks/context/README.md

 **Known Behavior**

 1. As a side-effect of how the Async Hooks execution works, we know that only context is stored per execution, which by the application of the library is shared across the child methods.
 This means that if you call `get` in a child method, it will return the same data as the parent method.
-But, if you call `create` again, it will essentially replace data for the same execution method, as well as the child methods.
+But, if you call `Loader()` again, it will essentially replace data for the same execution method, as well as the child methods.

 In a further version, we will add a method to disable this behavior, if warranted.